mendix/docs/howto/tutorials/build-an-employee-directory-app-1-create-the-app.md

 3. On the **Tutorials** tab, select the **Build an Employee Directory App**.

 4. Click **Use this app**, enter a name for your application, and click **Create App**.
 5. Your app is now created!
-When it is ready, you will land on the **Buzz** page for the app, where you can see and share ideas as well as collaborate with your team.<br>
+When it is ready, you will land on the **Buzz** page for the app, where you can see and share ideas as well as collaborate with your team.

     <div class="alert alert-info">{% markdown %}